meetzaveri/elite-async/README.md

 - Take out pull from development branch

 ## Inspiration
 I know callbacks were the wizards behind this, I just need to figure out what's behind the curtain.
-So I started with pure vanilla JS.
+So I started with pure vanilla JS to crack it up.

 ## Todo
 - [ ] Improve Error handling